Mr-primouss/Mr-primouss/README.md

 - 👋 Hi, I’m @Mr-primouss
+- i am a beginner
-- 👀 I’m interested in mobile Game
+- 👀 I want to create a mobile game
 - 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on project mobile game
+- 💞️ so if there is someone can give some information, i will be so glad
+- thank you ..